coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    such as `1+2*3` in the usual way as `1+(2*3)`.
 However, most nonterminals have a single level.

-   For example, this output from `Print Grammar tactic` shows the first 3 levels for `tactic_expr`, designated as "5", "4" and "3".
+   For example, this output from `Print Grammar tactic` shows the first 3 levels for `ltac_expr`, designated as "5", "4" and "3".
 Level 3 is right-associative, which applies to the productions within it, such as the `try` construct::

-     Entry tactic_expr is
+     Entry ltac_expr is
      [ "5" RIGHTA
        [ binder_tactic ]
      | "4" LEFTA